Adroiti/docs-for-code-review-tools/RuboCop/Metrics-PerceivedComplexity.md

 ## Description

-This cop tries to produce a complexity score that's a measure of the complexity the reader experiences when looking at a method.
+This rule tries to produce a complexity score that's a measure of the complexity the reader experiences when looking at a method.
 For that reason it considers `when` nodes as something that doesn't add as much complexity as an `if` or a `&&`.
 Except if it's one of those special `case`/`when` constructs where there's no expression after `case`.
-Then the cop treats it as an `if`/`elsif`/`elsif`... and lets all the `when` nodes count.
-This cop considers `else` nodes as adding complexity.
+Then the rule treats it as an `if`/`elsif`/`elsif`... and lets all the `when` nodes count.
+This rule considers `else` nodes as adding complexity.

-### Example
+## Examples

 ```ruby
 def my_method                   # 1